Global-Chem/global-chem/README.md

-<h1 align="center">Global-Chem: A General Public Dictionary of Common Chemical Names to SMILES</h1>
+<h1 align="center">Global-Chem Volume I: A Dictionary of Common Chemical Names to their Molecular Definition</h1>

 Global Chem is general public dictionary of common and rare chemical lists using the Common Chemical Name as input and SMILES/SMARTS as output.
 As  dictionary mostly needed by us as we search through chemical infinity and develop new chemicals for general purpose.